Recently updated on November 30th, 2024 at 11:18 am

 Good reads Rating: 4.01

-If you’re looking for historcial books with witches, then you need to read The Mercies.
+If you’re looking for historical books with witches, then you need to read The Mercies.

-The Mercies is about 17th Century Norweigen Sapphics.
+The Mercies is about 17th-century Norwegian Sapphics.
 Set in a small Norwegian Coastal village in the 1600s.
-A storm kills off all the islands men.
+A storm kills off all the island’s men.

 Two women struggle to survive against both natural forces.
 And the men sent to rid the community of alleged witchcraft.

-It was quite dark and an emotional read.
+A dark and emotional read.
 If you’re looking for historical sapphic books with witches then this is the book for you.

 Buy on Amazon | Waterstones |